homiedopie/beberlei.de/2013/04/06/a_failed_side_project.rst

   is an important key to success.

-  The longer it takes to get something working and useable for others, the less motiviation you have.
-I know from my open-source experience that people using your project is a huge motiviation boost.
+  The longer it takes to get something working and useable for others, the less motivation you have.
+I know from my open-source experience that people using your project is a huge motivation boost.

   The side projects I started since last October are much smaller in scope.